-

-Our courses can give you a whole host of information upon a subject such as Autism, ADHD and sensory processing but one thing we are passionate about at Autism In Motion is being able to connect with other families who have similar experiences, who have been in your position and can give advice or sometimes we all just need an ear to listen
+It is so valuable to be able to connect with other families who have similar experiences, who have been in your position and can give advice or sometimes we all just need an ear to listen.

 ADDvanced Solutions Community Network encourages, equips and empowers children, young people and their families living with neurodevelopmental conditions, learning difficulties and associated mental health needs.
 Our engaging, community-based, learning, coaching and mentoring programmes will help you and your family to better recognise, understand and meet your individual needs, enabling you to